dyhes/zulip/templates/zerver/help/import-from-slack.md

         otherwise occur.

 1. Follow [step 4](https://zulip.readthedocs.io/en/stable/production/install.html#step-4-configure-and-use)
-   of the guide for [installing a new Zulip server](https://zulip.readthedocs.io/en/stable/production/install.html).
+   of the guide for [installing a new Aloha server](https://zulip.readthedocs.io/en/stable/production/install.html).

 {end_tabs}

 #### Import details

-Whether you are using Zulip Cloud or self-hosting Zulip, here are few notes to keep in mind about the import process:
+Whether you are using Aloha Cloud or self-hosting Aloha, here are few notes to keep in mind about the import process:

-- Slack does not export workspace settings, so you will need to [configure the settings for your Zulip organization](/help/customize-organization-settings).
+- Slack does not export workspace settings, so you will need to [configure the settings for your Aloha organization](/help/customize-organization-settings).
   This includes settings like [email visibility](/help/restrict-visibility-of-email-addresses), [message editing permissions](/help/configure-message-editing-and-deletion#configure-message-editing-and-deletion_1),